pengzedong/CS691/README.md

 //Desinger: Zedong Peng
 Quality control:

 This is a website software design by Visual Studio 2017.

 The Funtion for each page:
-Home Page - display the resraurant logo and name, for nav bar for customer use Menu page - display the food menu
+Home Page - display the resraurant logo and name, for nav bar for customer use;
+Menu page - display the food menu;
-Login - customer use to login account
+Login - customer use to login account;
-Login-admi - owner and waiter use to login in Registration - customer use to create account EmployeeRegistration - the new waiter can create account Menu_designer -- owner use to add/delete item at menu and change the advert tag, and link to other manager page order -- customer use to choose food and put on the cart orderConfirm -- customer can give orders base on cart and choose which store OrderMangerPage -- owner can give the order to waiter, so that waiter can prepare the order Report - owner can see the weekly report about the food sell and waiter workload
+Login-admi - owner and waiter use to login in ;
+Registration - customer use to create account;
+EmployeeRegistration - the new waiter can create account;
+Menu_designer -- owner use to add/delete item at menu and change the advert tag, and link to other manager page;
+order -- customer use to choose food and put on the cart;
+orderConfirm -- customer can give orders base on cart and choose which store;
+OrderMangerPage -- owner can give the order to waiter, so that waiter can prepare the order;
+Report - owner can see the weekly report about the food sell and waiter workload.